Sk1mer12/TVL-APY-CALCULATOR/README.md

 ```bash
 npm run dev
 ```
+3. Run your docker application.

-3. Open your web browser and go to `http://localhost:3000` to see the application in action.
+4. Open your web browser and go to `http://localhost:3000` to see the application in action.

 ## Contributing